cisco-en-programmability/terraform-provider-dnacenter/docs/data-sources/network_device_equipment.md

 subcategory: ""
 description: |-
   It performs read operation on Devices.
-  Return PowerSupply/ Fan details for the Given device
+  Return all types of equipment details like PowerSupply, Fan, Chassis, Backplane, Module, PROCESSOR, Other and SFP for the Given device.
 ---

 # dnacenter_network_device_equipment (Data Source)

 It performs read operation on Devices.

-- Return PowerSupply/ Fan details for the Given device
+- Return all types of equipment details like PowerSupply, Fan, Chassis, Backplane, Module, PROCESSOR, Other and SFP for the Given device.

 ## Example Usage